 - Attend periodic service days and reflection activities (some weekends)

 Compensation and Benefits

-- Extensive training in the field of early childhood education
+- Receive extensive training in the field of early childhood education

-- Unique opportunity to join a national network of individuals serving young children
+- Experience a unique opportunity to join a national network of individuals serving young children

 How to Apply